nicolecurrens/brown_code_challenge_nicole/bdr_code_challenge/README.md

 [DRF](https://www.django-rest-framework.org/) provides some useful tools for handling requests and responses.
 [Spacy](https://spacy.io/) is a natural language processing library, which I used to run named entity recognition on some of the metadata from the [Brown API](https://repository.library.brown.edu/studio/api-docs/).
 Spacy requires you to download a model to use.
 I chose en_core_web_sm, which is a commonnly used small English model.

+## A note on the project structure
+I use GitHub Desktop to manage my git workflow.
+Unfortunately, GitHub Desktop didn't play well with the `update_project_and_app_references.py` script for a few reasons **.
+I find that Github Desktop makes my development process faster, and I didn't want to spend too much time for it on this project.
+But this is the reason for the odd outer directory in this project - this is not something I would normally do.
+I'm sure that given enough time there is a way to make them play well together.

+(** If you're curious, it can only create a .git in empty directories, and for some reason wouldn't track the files that were already in the folder when I added .git.)

 ---

 # Using the app